Working with the Entity Resolver¶

 In the knowledge base, multiple objects can have the same canonical name, but every object has a unique ID.
 When an entity resolves to an object ID, the developer can use that ID directly to perform actions like querying the knowledge base, displaying results, or making an API call to place an order.

-An example of an entity type that works this way is the dish entity type for the food ordering use case.
-The entity 'stir-fried Thai noodles,' an entity of type dish, might resolve to the object {cname: "Pad Thai", id: 123}.
-Then the developer can use the dish ID, 123, to perform desired actions.
+entity type for the food ordering use case.
+The entity 'stir-fried Thai noodles,' an entity of type dish

 When an entity resolves to a particular text value (contained in the cname field) for an object property, the developer can simply treat the entity as a name for use in natural language responses or in filtering results.

-For example, in food ordering, the cuisine entity type does not correspond to any objects in the knowledge base.
-But resolving to the cuisine type 'Thai' allows the developer to do a filter search on the cuisine attribute of the restaurant objects to obtain a list of relevant restaurants.
-In this scenario, there is no need for the entity resolver to include an ID in the resolution value.
+entity type does not correspond to any objects in the knowledge base.
+But resolving to the cuisine type 'Thai' allows the developer to do a filter search on the cuisine attribute of the restaurant

 The entity resolver is trained using entity mapping files, described in the next section.

-Prepare data for the Entity Resolver
+Prepare data for the Entity Resolver¶

 The most important task when you are developing a production-quality entity resolver is to collect a high-quality and comprehensive set of synonyms, and place those synonyms into entity mapping files, which is where MindMeld can use them.